joeyates/imap-backup/docs/commands/mirror.md

 imap-backup mirror SOURCE_EMAIL DESTINATION_EMAIL
 ```

-This command makes a backup of the source account and then copies
+This command makes a local copy of the source account and then copies
-everything that's downloaded to the destination account.
+that to the destination account.

+Exactly which folders are backed up (and mirrored) depends on how the account is set up.

 Note that, anything on the destination account that is not on the source account gets deleted.

+## Modes

+If the local copy is in 'keep all' mode, the destination account will gradually have more and more emails.

+On the other hand, if the local copy is in 'mirror' mode, the destination account will have the same emails
+as the source account.